 Antwerp at a Glance

-Moving to Antwerp123RF
+Moving to Antwerp

 The first things any expat has to think about when relocating are the administrative issues associated with the change.
 How easy moving to Antwerp is for you will depend largely on whether or not you are an EU/EEA citizen.
 If you are, then you don’t need a visa to enter or work in Belgium.
-If you are a non-EU citizen, things might be slightly more complicated.

-You will then need to apply for either a long-term or a short-term visa, depending on the length of your stay in Belgium.
+You will then need to apply for either a long-term or short-term visa, depending on the length of your stay in Belgium.
 These applications must be sent to your nearest Belgian mission before you set about moving to Antwerp.
 All of the official information required for visas for Belgium can be found on the Belgian Foreign Affairs website.

-Different Visas for Antwerp
+Different Visas for Different Purposes

 Different visas are available depending on the purpose of your stay.
-No matter which visa you need, you will have to pay an administrative fee of €180.
+For most of them you will have to pay an administrative fee of 180 EUR.
 If you are moving to Antwerp for business or work reasons, you will have to choose one of the following visas: